What is ISST?

 In order to protect the high professional standard of the work, the ISST defined guidelines for training in Sandplay Therapy as well as guidelines for becoming a teaching member.
 At the same time it provided and continues to provide an international forum for the exchange of professional experience with Sandplay Therapy.

 The years that followed are marked by regular international congresses of the growing membership of ISST all over the world.
-ISST congresses took place in England, America, Canada, Germany, Japan, Italy, and Switzerland.
+ISST Congresses take place every two years, in different parts of the world.
+Contributions via all country societies are invited.

 As a fruit of the efforts of the ISST and the untiring work of Dora Kalff the foundation of many National Societies followed, allowing members to create specific structures adapted to particular national needs.